 Situated on the border of New York and Canada, settled mostly by European immigrants, Rocaterrania has a unique government, language, religion, social programs, architecture, railroad infrastructure, prison system, movie industry, and a fully mapped geography of cities, mountains, lakes, rivers, and farmlands.
 It also has a political history fraught with turmoil, one that mirrors Renaldo’s own struggle for independence and freedom, creating a coded, metaphoric, and imaginatively illustrated biography.

 Featuring an eclectic original score by Merge Records recording artists Shark Quest, Rocaterrania unveils Kuhler's stunning creation, intricately dovetailed with the powerful story of his life.

-The award-winning Rocaterrania has screened on regional PBS and at more than fifty film festivals, museums, and cinemas in New York, London, Berlin, Brussels, Montreal, Vancouver, Buenos Aires, and elsewhere around the world.
+The award-winning Rocaterrania has screened on regional PBS (SCETV), and at more than fifty film festivals, museums, and cinemas in New York, London, Berlin, Brussels, Montreal, Vancouver, Buenos Aires, and elsewhere around the world.